Shareholders vent frustration as M&S non-food sales fall again

 The firm forecast M&S.com would return to growth ahead of the peak trading period of November and December.

-CFO Alan Stewart said the website and the firm's new e-commerce distribution centre at Castle Donington in central England were performing in line with internal expectations despite reports of navigation and registration problems.
+CFO Alan Stewart said the website and the firm's new e-commerce distribution center at Castle Donington in central England were performing in line with internal expectations despite reports of navigation and registration problems.

 He said 3.2 million customers had registered for the new site and M&S expected to get 6 million eventually.